Li-Fi: Standards

-The modulation formats recognized for PHY I and PHY II are on-off keying (OOK) and variable pulse-position modulation (VPPM).
+The modulation formats recognized for PHY I and PHY II are on–off keying (OOK) and variable pulse-position modulation (VPPM).
 The Manchester coding used for the PHY I and PHY II layers includes the clock inside the transmitted data by representing a logic 0 with an OOK symbol "01" and a logic 1 with an OOK symbol "10", all with a DC component.
 The DC component avoids light extinction in case of an extended run of logic 0's.

-Applications

-Home and building automation

-Many experts foresee a movement towards Li-Fi in homes because it has the potential for faster speeds and its security benefits with how the technology works.
-Because the light sends the data, the network can be contained in a single physical room or building reducing the possibility of a remote network attack.
-Though this has more implications in enterprise and other sectors, home usage may be pushed forward with the rise of home automation that requires large volumes of data to be transferred through the local network.
+802.11bb

+In July 2023, the IEEE published the 802.11bb standard for light-based networking, intended to provide a vendor-neutral standard for the Li-Fi market.